apache/gravitino/docs/hadoop-catalog.md

 #### How to custom your own HCFS file system fileset?

-Developers and users can custom their own HCFS file system fileset by implementing the `FileSystemProvider` interface.
+Developers and users can custom their own HCFS file system fileset by implementing the `FileSystemProvider` interface in the jar [gravitino-catalog-hadoop](https://repo1.maven.org/maven2/org/apache/gravitino/catalog-hadoop/) .
 The `FileSystemProvider` interface is defined as follows:

 ```java